Akarshit/react-custom-single-select/README.md

 ### Styling guide:

 The package uses https://stitches.dev/ for styling.
 You can pass any compatible style in the `customStyle` object.
-A few important properties to help you styling the component are:
+A few important properties to help you style the component are:

 1. `Item.isSelected`: set to "true" if item is selected, else "false".
 Note this is a string not boolean.
 1. `Item.isHeader`: set to "true" if item is being displayed in the Header, else "false".
 Note this is a string not boolean.